kippeumjoylee/starter-hugo-academic/content/authors/admin/_index.md

 Hello!
 I am a Ph.D. candidate in the [Department of Economics at the Pennsylvania State University](https://econ.la.psu.edu/).
 My research focuses on the area of **networking** with the applications in **industrial organization** and **auction**, and **networking econometric theory**, with a particular focus on interfirm networks.

 I will be on the job market for the 2023-24 academic year.

-My CV is available here.
+My CV is available [here](https://www.kippeumjoylee.netlify.app/uploads/CV_KippeumLee.pdf).
+Reach me at kul598@psu.edu.

 {style="text-align: justify;"}